Best Dog Trainers in Phoenix, AZ

 Specialties: Puppy foundation training, separation anxiety, general house manners, leash walking, and reactivity modification.
 Does not work aggression or bite cases.

-In their own words: "Behavior is communication.
+Their training philosophy: "Behavior is communication.
 Behavior is never the dog's fault; they are simply communicating.
 It's our responsibility as dog guardians to listen.
 I believe that positive reinforcement training methods strengthen behavior and build trusting relationships between pet parents and their animal companions."

 What made them want to become a trainer: "I can't recall a time in my life when I wasn't training dogs.
 As a little girl, I trained our family dogs to do all sorts of fun behaviors.
 I even hosted shows for the neighborhood.
 I remember setting up lawn chairs in the back yard and hanging paint covered drop cloths over a clothesline to create a stage for my 'dog show'.
 That was a long, long time ago, but as far back as I can remember, I've always loved training animals.
 I've worked with animals my entire adult life as well — in zoos, wildlife rehabilitation hospitals and nature centers.
 I've trained animals for commercials, advertising, and educational programs.
 I've trained dogs, cats, horses, donkeys, chickens, owls, ducks, hawks and even a crow.
 I've competed in various dog sports and led 4H groups to teach kids how to train dogs."